sds-edu/SDS-Kubernetes-Guide/README.md

     - Click on create access key, select the CLI use case option, confirm and click on next
     - You may set a description tag if you want, click on create access key
     - Download the csv file and keep it safe.
 You will need the access key and secret key later on.
-3. Now in your terminal, run `aws configure`.
+3. Now in your computer's terminal, run `aws configure`.
 You will be prompted to enter your access key and secret key.
 You will also be prompted to enter the region and output format.
 You can leave the output format as default.
 For the region, you can enter `ap-southeast-1` for Singapore.
 Check out the other regions [here](https://docs.aws.amazon.com/general/latest/gr/ec2-service.html).
+If you have concerns about what regions can be used in the amazon free-tier, check out the [FAQ](https://aws.amazon.com/free/free-tier-faqs/?audit=2019q1).
 4. Type `aws ec2 describe-regions` to check if it is working.
 5. Install `eksctl` using the instructions [here](https://eksctl.io/introduction/#installation).
 Follow the instructions for your respective operating system.
    > Note: You can also try running [eksctl on Docker!](https://eksctl.io/introduction/#docker)
 6. Ensure you have `kubectl` installed.
 If not, follow the instructions [here](https://kubernetes.io/docs/reference/kubectl/).
+7. Then [configure kubectl](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html) to make sure you are able to communicate with your cluster through `kubectl`.

 ## 3.2.
 Create a Cluster
 Now that you have installed `eksctl`, you can create a cluster.
 Run the following command: